What Makes A High Converting Real Estate Landing Page?

 The real estate and buy-to-let sector is highly competitive and derives most of its traffic from paid search advertising (i.e PPC and display advertising).
 For this reason it is especially important to optimise real estate landing page design when traffic is so expensive.
 I’ve already written about how to create a high performing landing page, but I’ve not previously examined investment property landing page design.

 However, when I recently did some work for a property company in London, I was surprised how poorly optimised many real estate landing pages are in the UK.
 I noticed basic faults, such as not following standard web conventions , a lack of tag lines to reinforce the unique value proposition and poorly worded call-to-action copy.
-Further, mobile landing pages were either broken or lacked device related functionality.
+Furthermore, mobile landing pages were either broken or lacked device related functionality.

 What Defines a high converting real estate landing page?